munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 You beat your meaty fingers on the keyboard for a while until the right colored lights blink on screen and you're done, right?
 Not just yet!
 Before you write
 <span name="tests">tests</span> and send it off for code review, you often have
-some clean up to do.
+some cleanup to do.

 <aside name="tests">

 Did I say "tests"?
 Oh, yes, I did.
-Some of a game's codebase is hard to write unit tests for, but a large fraction of it is perfectly testable.
+It's hard to write unit tests for some of a game's codebase, but a large fraction of the codebase is perfectly testable.

 I won't get on a soapbox here, but I'll ask you to consider doing more automated testing if you aren't already.
 Don't you have better things to do than manually